Tin-117m-DTPA

 Radiosynoviorthesis is a procedure in which an insoluble radiocolloid is injected into the joint space in patients with refractory arthritis.
 The procedure is routinely performed with several different radiopharmaceuticals, primarily in Europe and Canada.

-Serene has developed a homogeneous tin-117m colloid (HTC) for radiosynoviorthesis, and has conducted several veterinary clinical trials of the HTC in the US in dogs with refractory osteoarthritis.
+Serene has developed a homogeneous tin-117m-microparticles (HTC) for radiosynoviorthesis, and has conducted several veterinary clinical trials of the HTC in the US in dogs with refractory osteoarthritis.
 Preclinical studies demonstrated that the HTC remained in the joint with no leakage or systemic exposure.
 Veterinary clinical trials of Synovetin OA®, marketed by Exubrion Therapeutics, a spin-off company from Serene, demonstrated pain relief in 92% of dogs with mild or moderate elbow osteoarthritis, and pain relief lasting up to a year with a single treatment.

-Tin-117m colloid for use in humans (SynovacollTM) has been authorized by Health Canada to begin a Phase 1B trial for the treatment of patients with refractory rheumatoid arthritis, osteoarthritis and other arthritides.
+Tin-117m-microparticles for use in humans (SynovacollTM) has been authorized by Health Canada to begin a Phase 1B trial for the treatment of patients with refractory rheumatoid arthritis, osteoarthritis and other arthritides.

 Tin-117m-DOTA-annexin V